International School of Milan

-The International School of Milan is the largest and oldest school in a group of International Schools in Italy run by the Inspired Group: the others are Monza, Modena, Siena and Bergamo although there are many other schools within the organization's global network.
-It has a partner school in Aliso Veijo, California, and supports educational projects in India, Zambia, Cambodia, Ethiopia as well as local projects.
+The International School of Milan is among the largest and oldest of a group of International Schools in Italy run by the Inspired Education Group; the others are Monza, Modena, Siena and Bergamo although there are many other schools within the organization's global network.
+The Inspired Group also acquired the St. Louis School of Milan in 2018, adding to its Milanese network.
 In addition, the school is part of a range of international school organizations and networks.
-The school is the largest and oldest international curriculum school in Milan and sends graduates to universities in the UK, US, Italy and all over the world.

 History

-Founded in 1958, the school initially offered the British O Levels/GCSE and A Levels.
+Founded in 1958 by Francesco Formiga, the school initially offered the British O Levels/GCSE and A Levels.
 The International Baccalaureate was gradually adopted as the main curriculum after the Italian government recognized the IB as equivalent to the Maturità (the Italian equivalent of A Levels) during the late 1980s to early 1990s.
 The British curriculum is no longer taught and ISM is solely an IB World School.

 In September 2013, the school opened a brand-new purpose-built campus in Baranzate, northwest of Milan which united the Primary, Middle and High School sections of the school.